The Lightning Fund is extending its application to Wednesday, October 11, 2023 at 11:59 PM PT. Apply via Submittable.

 This year, LACE will award 10 artist project grants in the amount of $6,000.
 Only applicants that are LA County residents, are at least 18 years of age, and are not currently enrolled in a college program, will be considered.
-One additional mid or late-career artist will be selected from the pool of Lightning Fund applicants to receive the Jacki Apple Award in Performance and Artist Projects.
+Learn more about the selected projects for the 2024 Lightning Fund Artist Grant and Jacki Apple Award

 GUIDELINES

 Qualified applicant artists are required to live in Los Angeles County and maintain a visual arts practice.
-We have an expansive definition of visual art practice.
-In addition to more traditional forms such as drawing, painting, printmaking, sculpture, installation, and similar mediums, we are also open to artists practicing in film/video, new media, sound art, performance art, and social practice.
-Artists whose practices are firmly rooted in dance, theatre, music, or industry/feature filmmaking are not eligible to apply.
-We are open to innovation, experimentation, and risk-taking in the field and are supportive of diverse approaches to visual art making.
-Lightning Fund project submissions should be innovative and socially relevant, as well as accessible to the public outside of traditional museum or gallery settings.
-Awarded projects are not intended for presentation at LACE.
+We have an expansive definition of visual art practice: in addition to more traditional forms such as drawing, painting, printmaking, sculpture, installation, and similar mediums, we are also open to artists practicing in film/video, new media, sound art, performance art, and social practice.

 Please submit an application through the Submittable portal after creating an account.
 Applicants must include the following items in their application: